-What is recapture?
+What is "recapture?"

-Recapture tax is paying back the federal government for the benefit of using WVHDF's low interest rate Homeownership Program.
-When tax-exempt mortgage bonds are used for financing, the borrower receives a benefit.
-(Generally, the lower than market interest rate).
+Recapture is repaying the federal government for the benefit of using WVHDF's low-interest rate Homeownership Program.
+When tax-exempt mortgage bonds are used for financing, the borrower receives a benefit, in this case a lower-than-market interest rate.